nginxinc/nginx-gateway-fabric/docs/developer/logging-guidelines.md

 ### External Libraries

-There are two critical libraries for NKG that log:
+There are two critical libraries for NGF that log:

 - [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime).
   - The [log levels][cr-log-levels] are compatible with our project.